GenesisAIRank/.github/README.md

 🍿 Fun fact: Our team has a diverse range of breakfast preferences!
 Some of us enjoy healthy options like fruits and granola, while others cannot resist a hearty plate of eggs, bacon, and toast.
 And of course, coffee and tea are a staple for everyone to kickstart the day with enthusiasm!

+👏 Currently, most communication among contributors takes place on our official tg server.
+Similarly, we provide a Matrix server as a more privacy-friendly alternative.
+You can join it to keep up with the AI development, talk with the community or even contribute something yourself.
+Anyone who shows genuine effort to help is welcome to our team.

 🧙 Let me know if there's anything else you'd like to know or [discuss](https://t.me/+vAz8mXsCnZ9lMTBh)